 Tuillio Vardanega (University of Padua, Italy)

-The Ravenscar profile in software development
+December 17 - DAY 3 The Ravenscar profile in software development

 The Ravenscar Profile (RP) is a compiler-enforced subset of the concurrency-and-synchronization model supported by the Ada programming language.
 The RP is interesting in a number of ways.
 Ada has been one of the first programming languages to embrace concurrent programming and to provide structured support for it, designed around algebraic principles that would give it solid grounds.
-Having a comparatively long history, and having chosen to be an international standard, Ada has undergone multiple periodic revisions based on use feedback, requirements capture, and an official approval process.
-This trait has slowed down undoubtedly the launch of new features, but has given them the benefit of deep thinking.

-The registration fee is 250,00 Euro + VAT taxes*, where applicable (bank charges are not included).
+The registration fee is 100,00 Euro + VAT taxes*, where applicable (bank charges are not included).

 * Italian VAT is 22%.